 A. Early starts, late evenings, long siesta.

-Hoping those tips help you to get the most out of your visits to the Angkor archaeological sites.
-If you have other ideas, we’d love to hear them in the comments below.
+Those tips should show you how to get the most out of the Angkor archaeological sites but if you have any suggestions we’d love to hear from you in the comments below.

-Read part one here: An Archaeologist’s Guide to Angkor Archaeological Park (and what makes it special).
+Read part one of this interview with Dr Damian Evans here: An Archaeologist’s Guide to Angkor Archaeological Park (and what makes it special).